davbol/scripts/README.md

 # scripts

-This repo contains a number of useful small Python scripts to automate boring tasks.
+This repo contains a number of useful small Python and bash scripts to automate boring tasks.